saucelabs/saucectl/README.md

 Using the `--parallel` flag allows the parallization of tests across machines to be turned on/off.

-Saucectl will use CI provider specific clues from the environment to generate a `build ID`.
+Saucectl will use CI provider specific clues from the environment and saucectl config file to generate a `build ID`.
 This `build ID` is used a grouping mechanism to synchronize the different machines that are running in the same pipeline to distribute the tests.

-Saucectl currently uses the following CI environment variables to determine a build ID.
+Saucectl currently uses the following CI environment variables to generate a build ID.

 | CI            | Environment Variables          |
 |:-------------:|:------------------------------:|